 Subscription TV packages

 If you are thinking of widening your current TV viewing options and going for a TV subscription service, then you can use our comparison table above to see what is on offer.
 You can order the list according to your priorities, such as by monthly price, contract length or number of channels.
-If you click on the name of a deal, it will bring up all the information you need to decide whether it’s the one for you.
+If you click on the ‘Get Deal’ button to the right of any deal in the results, it will bring up all the information you need to decide whether it’s the one for you.

 Before you decide on a package, make sure that the service is on offer where you live.
 The easiest way to do this is to type your postcode into the availability checker at the top of the page.
 This will then bring up a list of all the packages available for you to choose from.